charliexu07/Guiding-Deep-Image-Prior-with-Traditional-Image-Recovery-Methods/README.md

 ## Reference

-The paper is based on ["Deep Image Prior"](https://arxiv.org/pdf/1711.10925.pdf), and our code adds modifications to the ["DIP github"](https://github.com/DmitryUlyanov/deep-image-prior)
+The paper is based on ["Deep Image Prior"](https://arxiv.org/pdf/1711.10925.pdf), and our code adds modifications to the [DIP github](https://github.com/DmitryUlyanov/deep-image-prior)